lanl/NEONiso/README.md

 ```R
 devtools::install_github("SPATIAL-Lab/NEONiso")
 ```
-Alternatively, you can install a specific version of the pacakge (e.g., v0.1) by specifying the version tag:
+Alternatively, you can install a specific version of the package (e.g., v0.1) by specifying the version tag:
 ```R
 devtools::install_github("SPATIAL-Lab/NEONiso@v0.1")